doxeylab/programming-tutorials-for-bioinformatics/README.md

 # programming-tutorials-for-bioinformatics
-A collection of introductory tutorials on programming basics for bioinformatics students
+A collection of introductory tutorials on programming basics for Biology and Bioinformatics students

 ### Contributors
 This repo was initiated by undergraduate students at the University of Waterloo, in BIOL 266 and BIOL 469.
 Special thanks to Vivian Chu (https://github.com/vivianschu) for getting the project started, along with members of the Doxey Lab (http://doxey.uwaterloo.ca) for their contributions.